 Imagine traveling 2000 miles to Mexico to hook up

 No, I’m not talking about spring break, I’m talking about the migration of the gray whales.
 Every winter they travel from their Arctic home to warm(er) protected bays thousands of miles away.
 Baja has three such bays: Ojo Libres, San Ignacio and Magdalena.
 The first two are roughly half way down the Baja peninsula, while the latter is much further down towards the tip.
-Since we were driving by this remote corner of the world we decided to stop.
+Since we were on a Baja California road trip through this remote corner of the world, we decided to stop.
 In fact, we came back the next year and tried it again.
 The Whale Sanctuary of El Vizcaino is on of the UNESCO World Heritage Sites in Mexico for a good reason.